phpradosbudisa/OknaStran/README.md

-# Okna Stran - PVC Windows and Doors Website
+# MVZ - PVC okna in vrata | Družinsko podjetje v Ponikvi

-A modern, responsive website for a Slovenian PVC windows and doors company.
+A modern, responsive website for a Slovenian family business specializing in PVC windows and doors.
 Built with HTML, CSS, and JavaScript.

 ## 🌟 Features